- Laws & Regulations

 Program 1: Acute Medical and Skilled Nursing Services

-Program 5: Behavioral Adjustment and Social Skills Development
+Program 5: Life Management Development through Behavior and Social Skills

 Program 7: Behavioral, Emotional and Social-Sexual Treatment (Secure Treatment Program)

-Program 8: Social and Life Skills Development (Secure Treatment Program)
+Program 8: Social and Life Skills Development for Community Living (Secure Treatment Program)

 Central Program Services: Day Treatment Services

 Central Program Services provides training to meet the individual's identified needs.
 Services are provided through a variety of programs designed to increase their level of independence, functioning skills, ability to control their environment, and ability to live in community settings.
-Services provided include Education Services, Adult Basic Education, Employment Services, Speech-Language Pathology Services, Sign Language Interpreter Services, Assistive Technology, Leisure Services, Religious Services, Volunteer Services, two Resource Centers and the Foster Grandparent/Senior Companion program.
+Services provided include Education Services, Adult Habilitation Services, Employment Services, Court Competency Training, MOVE Program, Speech-Language Pathology Services, Audiology Services, Curriculum Services, Sign Language Interpreter Services, Assistive Technology, Leisure Services, Religious Services, Volunteer Services, two Resource Centers, two snack shops and the Foster Grandparent/Senior Companion program.